2020 North Carolina Tar Heels football team

 The 2020 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill as a member of the Atlantic Coast Conference (ACC) during the 2020 NCAA Division I FBS football season.
 The Tar Heels were led by head coach Mack Brown, in the second season of his second stint at North Carolina and his 12th overall season.
-The team played their home games at Kenan Memorial Stadium and competed.
+The team played their home games at Kenan Stadium.

 Building on the momentum from the first season of Brown's return to Chapel Hill, the Tar Heels finished in a three-way tie for third place in the ACC.
 Divisional play had been suspended due to the COVID-19 pandemic.
 With Clemson and Notre Dame selected for the College Football Playoff, the Tar Heels received a bid to the Orange Bowl, their first appearance in a major bowl since 1949.